Fatimaxox/MSolutions/README.md

 **Results**:
 - Achieved a loss of 13.93% and a dice score of 44.59% with 200 epochs.

-## Future Work

-Our work is set to be tested and validated on real-life patients.
-We aim to explore other disciplines that could benefit from segmentation and classification improvements in MS cases.
-This is an actively developing area, and we are committed to contributing further.

 ---
 ## Why MSolutions? 🤝